pearcej/pearcej.github.io/csc236/index.md

   - Complete and submit [T07: Queues, Stacks, and Deques](https://docs.google.com/document/d/1P51-NSGRetRIbyP59O5pkuVp8Ho1wZWqmg2UJ_5MNMs/edit?usp=sharing)

 Outside of class:
-  - Complete Milestone 1 in [L05: Game of War](https://docs.google.com/document/d/1jCtUOy6JLPBzSFoZGqc7J73_iYF_-C9rck_ZtE9x4Kc/edit?usp=sharing) which you may do alone or in a pair. by Fri, 2/14: Milestone 1: Complete and submit preplaning in lab report (numbers 1-5 in lab report), pull repo and make some commits.
+  - Complete Milestone 1 in [L05: Game of War](https://docs.google.com/document/d/1jCtUOy6JLPBzSFoZGqc7J73_iYF_-C9rck_ZtE9x4Kc/edit?usp=sharing) which you may do alone or in a pair. by Fri, 2/14: Milestone 1: Complete and submit preplanning in lab report (numbers 1-5 in lab report), pull repo and make some commits.
 By Mon, 2/17 Milestone 2: Make sincere and full attempt to complete everything, so you can come to class with questions.
 To meet this milestone, you must have written and pushed most of the code needed for completion to the repo.
 However, it might not yet be working.
 By Wed, 2/19: Final Milestone: Lab is complete.
   - Announcement: Exam E01 will be on Friday, February 21, 2020.
 Major topics covered will include: What are data structures, C++, OOP, Big O, linear structures, and career.

 ## Day 14: Monday, February 10, 2020